C4Wiz/skin.estuary.modv2nexus/README.md

 ### Modifications made to this Skin ###
 -------------------------------------------------------------------------------------------
 - +1.2
   * Reverted Simple Seekbar for cleaner look
+  * Add Visibility for Reboot from eMMC/NAND System.PathExist("/dev/super")

 - +1.1
   * Added SkinSettings menu to toggle DialogVideoInfo buttons